What are the steps I need to take throughout the puppy adoption process?

 Each puppy will come with their own individual vaccination and deworming record that you will need to take to your vet for their first initial checkup.
 This will let the vet know what he will need to follow up on.
 Your new puppy will need to be kept up to date on his booter vaccines, just like a human baby.
 We start each puppy here with the following:

-Deworming scheduled for every 2 weeks at minimum.
+Deworming scheduled for every 2 or 4 weeks at minimum depending on age.

 5-6 weeks of age they get a Parvo Shot & Intra Nasal Bordetella for kennel cough.